func-i/Funci_from_OS/_posts/2015-08-18-jmeter-api-testing-part2.md

 author:     jon
 date:       2015-08-18
 published:  true
+description: This approach is great for stress testing every endpoint in your application like a real user would and it's also great for building up data in your database to test your API as your dataset grows.
 ---

 If you are just finding this post, refer to [Part 1]({% post_url 2015-05-01-jmeter-api-testing-part1 %}) for the setup.